vanyle/ASG/README.md

 - View your website as you type and save with live reloading.
 - Reasonable build times

-## TODO

-- Description for posts
-- Pretty default templates
-- Multithreaded builds so that we can show off on benchmarks

 ## Why / Use-cases

 There are many static site generators that can be used to write blogs, however, most lack at least some of the following features: